sdcote/coyote/README.md

 The framework is single-threaded for simplicity and ease of debugging.
 If a more high performance, multi-threaded platform is desired, there are many from which to choose.
 This is designed for basic file processing in a small footprint package.

+## Documentation

+There is a [project wiki](https://github.com/sdcote/batch/wiki) with is constantly updated with the latest information about the toolkit, how to use it, examples and best practices.
+It is the primary source for infromation on the toolkit.

 ## Development Status

 This library is currently in the prototyping stage and is undergoing constant change and redesign.